arangodb/arangojs/6.14.1/Reference/Database/FoxxServices.md

 `async database.listServices([excludeSystem]): Array<Object>`

-{% hint 'info' %}
-This method is only available when targeting ArangoDB 3.2 or later, see [Compatibility](../../GettingStarted/README.md#compatibility).
+**Note:** This method is only available when targeting ArangoDB 3.2 or later, see [Compatibility](../../GettingStarted/README.md#compatibility).
-{% endhint %}

 Fetches a list of all installed service.